 - Ad-hoc updates and maintenance.
 These can be anything from 10-minute copy changes to multiple-hour design changes and content management.
 These items take up the remainder of my time and although they are often the least fun for me, they’re often the most appreciated by my clients.

 Do you have the capacity for additional agency work?

 Yes to new Hosting, Security & Maintenance Clients

 I have capacity to manage additional sites within my hosting, security, and software maintenance packages.
 I have fine-tuned these processes over the years and I’ve become extremely efficient in managing these services and the associated monthly software management.
 This package has been extremely popular with other agencies, removing the responsibility from their in-house developers, freeing up their time for billable work.
 I’m happy to take on more clients for this service.

 No to new Design & Development Clients

 I’m not in a position to take on new agencies for large design and development projects right now.
 Demand for this varies, month by month, year by year, so this may change – but I’m currently booked for the coming months and it’s likely that current agency clients will be booking more work in the near future.

 Maybe to new Fixes & Updates Clients

-In regards to ad-hoc updates, fixes and maintenance, I’m assessing this on a case-by-case basis.
-I love helping out when people are stuck, I like fixing things that others can’t and bringing a sigh of relief to people’s world.
-Should my availability at the time of receiving an inquiry allow me to help, I will.
+In regards to ad-hoc updates, fixes, and maintenance, I’m assessing this on a case-by-case basis.
+I love helping out when people are stuck and I love fixing things that others can’t, bringing a sigh of relief to people’s world.
+Should I have availability at the time of receiving an inquiry, I will help.